 Philosophy and Artificial Intelligence

-The actual and possible developments of artificial intelligence open up a series of striking questions such as:
+The middle part of the class (mostly seminar based), will be held by Alessandro Facchini.
+In it, thorough the introduction and discussion of various articles, we are going to see how the actual and possible developments of artificial intelligence open up a series of striking questions such as:

-- What is artificial intelligence?
+- What is machine intelligence?
 Is it the same as human intelligence?
 Are they even comparable or are they something essentially different?

 - Can a machine be morally responsible for its actions?
-Can a machine be good or evil?
-What other moral considerations are related to AI?
+Can we teach them right from wrong?

 - What is "the Singularity"?
 Is it conceivable?
 What fundamental questions does it rise?

 The final part of the course, again taught by Barry Smith, is a philosophy-grounded introduction to three main types of AI: machine learning, classification and reinforcement learning.
 It will describe the strengths and limitations of each, drawing conclusions relating to: the ethics of AI; the failures of general AI; the incoherence of AI as applied by the new 'transhumanists', who foresee a time when humans will become immortal by living on as digital artifacts.